 Fault: A Fault value is displayed if the servo drive recognizes a serious fault.
 See Copley User Manual for more information.
-The system must be powered down to reset a temporary drive fault.
+The system error may clear if the servo driver error is reset using the System menu "Reset Servo Err." menu option.
 Contact Interactive Instruments if the problem persists.